-1. I confirm that my child has been diagnosed with asthma 2.
-I confirm that my child has been prescribed an inhaler 3.
+1. .
+I confirm that my child has been diagnosed with asthma

+2. 2.
+I confirm that my child has been prescribed an inhaler

+3. 3.
 My child has a working, in date inhaler and spacer clearly labelled with their name, which they will have with them at school every day.

-Please tick if you do not wish the school to use the schools Inhaler and spacer in an emergency.
-Signed: Date: Print na ame: Childs r name:
+4. Please tick if you do not wish the school to use the school's Inhaler and spacer in an emergency.

+Signed

+Date:

+Print parent/ carer's name:

+Child's name:

+Form c lass: